jwdevantier/pyt/docs/gwdocs/docs/template_dsl.md

     * the format expected depends *entirely* on the type of block
 * the block body:
     * the content between the block start- and end lines
-    * may treat the content as DSL or something else (e.g. XML), it depends on the block's implementation
 * built-in blocks
     * `if` - follows Python's syntax for if-blocks
     * `for` - follows Python's syntax for for-loops
     * `r` - render a Component in place of the block
-* You can write your own blocks, if desired.

 ##### if-block
 The `if`-block works *exactly* like a standard Python if: